 For both excursions you will be provided with gloves as well as a dry suit and life jacket, in the event you were to go over board.

-For those looking for a truly unique and thrilling experience, the Polar Plunge is a must-do adventure.
+For those looking for a thrilling experience, the Polar Plunge is a must-do adventure.
 This daring challenge involves jumping into the freezing waters of the Southern Ocean.
 You’ll surely get both a rush of adrenaline and a sense of accomplishment.

 Take a break and join one of the twice-daily zodiac cruises to explore Antarctica.
 These cruises should be included with your tour.
 They will be the best way to see what Antarctica has to offer if you’re on a smaller budget.
 If you can though, I would highly recommend purchasing the other excursions I have mentioned to supplement the zodiac cruises.